-Get the Mori Beret in my Ravelry Store or Etsy Shop now or read on for more details!
+Get the Mori Beret in my Ravelry Store , Etsy Shop , or Ko-Fi Shop now or read on for more details!

 Because I just can’t leave well enough alone, when I decided to create a paid PDF option for the Forest Girl Beret I also rewrote the pattern just slightly, fixed a few wonky spots, and created full written instructions for new features like ears, spots, and leaves!

 I’m calling it the Mori Beret, true to it’s original inspiration from the Japanese style subculture <3 And I made FIVE versions of this cute hat because I couldn’t resist a multi-creature photoshoot 😉

 The Mori Beret starts with a basic, easy pattern the utilizes worsted weight yarn and half-double crochet to create a beret or tam style hat with a timeless silhouette.
 The main hat pattern includes tips for custom sizing and bright tutorial photos to show the details of the pattern.

 Stick with the classic, sleek beret style and make one for every outfit or create a cute and whimsical wardrobe staple by adding one (or several!) of the 5 Extra Feature options: Mini Antlers, Ears (Small or Large), Leaves, or Mushroom Speckles!